njamesgeorge1223/Home-Sales-Analysis-with-Google-Colab-and-PySpark/README.md

 These execution times demonstrate the advantages of using caching and partitioning to improve the runtime of data analysis tasks, which are crucial to effectively work with large data sets.

-In conclusion, it's important to consider that the average price for homes is influenced by many factors: location, property characteristics, market conditions, among others.
-The provided home sales information does not show any direct relationship between the year of construction and average price.
-Consequently, there is likely other determinants for housing prices, such as changes in economic conditions, changes in the market, and comparative property attributes.
+In conclusion, the provided home sales information does not show any direct relationship between the year of construction and average price.
+Consequently, there is likely other determinants for housing prices, such as changes in economic conditions, changes in market conditions, location, and comparative property attributes.